 The first problem was that the details of this crucial evidence were concealed by Mr. Yu, his employer, BMO Nesbitt Burns, and Wendi Laski for almost four (4) years after the death of Mr. Laski.
 It did not come out until they chose to divulge it only one month before the trial.
 Norman Yu and Wendi Laski refused to answer questions about how this evidence came about nor give any explanation for the four-year delay in bringing it forward in these unusual and suspicious circumstances .
-This and the meetings between Wendi, BMO and Norman Yu to discuss this evidence secretly, were ignored by the judge.
+This and the meetings between Wendi, her lawyers, BMO and Norman Yu to discuss this evidence secretly, were ignored by the judge.

 The real problem with this evidence was that it was not true.
 Norman Yu testified that Wendi was in the room with him when her father said he wanted to disinherit Wayne, because he was abusing him, and leave everything to Wendi.

 Wendi and her lawyers, never raised this evidence during the four years of litigation.
 She never relayed confirmed or corroborated that meeting.
 Not once, in any form, did Wendi claim, that she had been in the room with Norman Yu when Harold Laski expressed his intentions or that she even knew what the reasoning for those intentions were.

 Is it believable that Wendi would have had this crucial information before the litigation commenced and never revealed it?